 The Southern California Marine Mammal Workshop is organized for and by marine mammal researchers to foster discussion and collaboration within the Southern California research community.

-2014 Workshop sessions included:
+2015 Workshop sessions include:

 Bycatch in California: Not everything caught makes it to our table

 Bycatch is a worldwide problem that is not limited to one ocean or one single fishing industry, and that holds true for California and its marine resources.
 In this session we will discuss regional issues related to bycatch of marine mammals such as recent topics surrounding the drift gillnet fishery, the number of entanglements and the role of rescue networks, take reduction teams, other management approaches, and the uncertainty surrounding estimating bycatch and how we assess the severity of this as a threat.
 A panelist discussion will follow presentations given by experts on each of these topics.
 Plenary Session Chairs: Monica DeAngelis and Jeff Moore.

 The Effects of Seasonal to Decadal Climate Variability on Marine Mammal Habitat

 The California Current is driven by multiple scales of environmental variability from seasonal upwelling events to broad scale climate patterns such as El Niño.
 These patterns lead to seasonal migrations of marine mammals both for pinnipeds and cetaceans, but understanding how these changes in distribution and foraging success translate to population level effects have been difficult.
 Beginning in the fall of 2013, juvenile California sea lions were stranding in high numbers along the California coast such that an Unusual Mortality Event was declared.
 Understanding the relationship between environmental variability in the California Current and the predators (cetaceans and pinnipeds) that rely on seasonal productivity remains a research priority.
 Concurrent Session Chairs: Monica DeAngelis and Elliott Hazen.